This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Cajun Shrimp and Sausage Vegetables in a Skillet

-This is a perfect 30 minute, one-pan meal!
-Even better, the clean up is a breeze!
-Less dishes to do equals more time with family around the dinner table!
+This is a perfect 30-minute, one-pan meal!
+Even better, the cleanup is a breeze!
+Fewer dishes to do equals more time with family around the dinner table!

 2. If you are not a fan of shrimp or sausage.
 You can substitute it for chicken or tofu.